-Based on the real life story Dr. Mary Groda-Lewis, this film takes us into the journey of a dyslexic teenager who later beat the odds in life by earning a M.D degree and achieving a career in family medicine.
-Kristy McNichol beautifuly portrays the protagonist who was sent to reforms school due to her troubled behavior where she met her counselor (portrayed by Rachel Ticotin) that helped her gain the confidence and excel in studies.
+Based on the real-life story Dr. Mary Groda-Lewis, this film takes us into the journey of a dyslexic teenager who later beat the odds in life by earning an M.D degree and achieving a career in family medicine.
+Kristy McNichol beautifully portrays the protagonist who was sent to reforms school due to her troubled behavior where she met her counselor (portrayed by Rachel Ticotin) that helped her gain confidence and excel in studies.

 3.The Princess and the Cabbie

 Good or bad, accident happens!
 Some seldom have any effects on life, some turn it around completely.
-Similar thing happens to Joanna James when she met the cab driver Joe Holiday, who was keen on helping her overcome her struggle of being a dyslexic.
+A similar thing happens to Joanna James when she met the cab driver Joe Holiday, who was keen on helping her overcome her struggle of being dyslexic.
 Getting fame from popular sitcom One Day at a Time (1975–84), Valerie Anne Bertinelli plays the character of Joanna, an heiress who is sheltered from the real world.
-The story revolves around Joe Holiday putting effort to educate Joanna why she struggles in reading and writing, after he accidentally learned about the Joanna’s dyslexia when she left her book in the cab.
-The film was originally aired on November 3, 1981 and managed to score Emmy Award for Outstanding Cinematography for a Limited Series or a Special
+The story revolves around Joe Holiday putting effort to educate Joanna why she struggles in reading and writing after he accidentally learned about Joanna’s dyslexia when she left her book in the cab.
+The film was originally aired on November 3, 1981, and managed to score Emmy Award for Outstanding Cinematography for a Limited Series or a Special

 Set in 1949, the story revolves around a blind woman, Anya Herpick, who loves collecting bells to cope up with her loneliness.
 The situation worsens as her mother dies.
-This is when she met a 12-year-old delivery boy, Scott Rhymes who was considered ‘slow’ learner, later revealed to be a dyslexic.
-Both helps each other in their struggles.
-While Anya teaches him to read Braille, Scott helps her to be more independent and self reliant.
-Directed by Tom McLoughlin, Anya’s Bell was first aired on October 31, 1999 and bagged 2000 Humanitas Prize.
+This is when she met a 12-year-old delivery boy, Scott Rhymes who was considered ‘slow’ learner, later revealed to be dyslexic.
+Both help each other in their struggles.
+While Anya teaches him to read Braille, Scott helps her to be more independent and self-reliant.
+Directed by Tom McLoughlin, Anya’s Bell was first aired on October 31, 1999, and bagged 2000 Humanitas Prize.